Quantum computational chemistry: Illustrative examples

-The first orbital has a NOON close to two, and so we consider it to always be doubly occupied.
-We can then remove any terms containing $a_0^\dag, a_0, a_1^\dag, a_1$ from the Hamiltonian.
+~\\ The first orbital has a NOON close to two, and so we consider it to always be doubly occupied.
+We can then remove any terms containing $a_0^\dag, a_0, a_1^\dag, a_1$ (the spin-orbitals corresponding to the first spatial orbital in the 1-RDM) from the Hamiltonian.
 In contrast, the fourth orbital has a very small NOON.
 As a result, we assume that this orbital is never occupied, and so remove the two corresponding fermion operators from the Hamiltonian.
 This leaves a Hamiltonian acting on 8 spin-orbitals.
 As the number of orbitals is now a power of 2, we can use either the BK or BK-tree mappings to remove the 2 qubits associated with conservation symmetries.
 We use the BK-tree mapping in order to provide an explicit example of Fenwick tree construction.
 The Fenwick tree tells us which qubits store which orbitals in the BK-tree mapping.
 We denote the Fenwick tree for the $M$ orbitals as $\textrm{Fen}(0,M-1)$.
-We can obtain this data structure using an iterative algorithm, which we reproduce from Ref.~\cite{havlicek2017operator} below.
+We can obtain this data structure using an iterative algorithm, which we reproduce from \textcite{havlicek2017operator} below.
 The generation of the Fenwick tree for the LiH molecule using this algorithm is shown in Fig.~\ref{Fig:FenTreeFig}.

 \begin{tbox}[label=tcolorbox:Gradient]{Algorithm.1 : Fenwick tree generation} {\fontfamily{qcr}\selectfont { Define $\textrm{Fen}(L, R)$ \\ \\ If $L \neq R$: \begin{itemize} \item Connect $R$ to $\textrm{Floor}\left(\frac{R + L}{2}\right)$; \item $\textrm{Fen}\left(L,~\textrm{Floor}\left(\frac{R + L}{2}\right)\right)$; \item $\textrm{Fen}\left(\textrm{Floor}\left(\frac{R + L}{2}\right) + 1, R\right)$. \end{itemize}